purescript-hyper/hyper/docs/src/core-api/response-state-transitions.rst

 The ``response`` field in the Conn is a value provided by the server backend.
 Middleware often constrain the ``response`` field to be a value implementing the ``Response`` type class.
-This makes it possible to use response writing operations without depending on a specific server backend.
+This makes it possible to use response-writing operations without depending on a specific server backend.

 The state of a response is tracked in its last type parameter.
 This state tracking, and the type-indexed middleware using the response, guarantee correctness in response handling, preventing incorrect ordering of headers and body writes, incomplete responses, or other such mistakes.
-Let us have a look at the type signatures of some of response writing functions in ``Hyper.Response``.
+Let us have a look at the type signatures of some of response-writing functions in ``Hyper.Response``.

 We see that ``headers`` takes a foldable collection of headers, and